 “According to Tech Nation’s 2021 Report, over £13bn in investment was raised for UK technology businesses.
 Yet nearly 60% of that funding went to businesses based in London and the South,” said Ed Prior, vice president, GP Bullhound.

-The investment group is targeting 30 Greater Manchester private technology investors to begin, partnering alongside fellow Manchester resident venture capital Praetura Ventures, Northern Gritstone, Octopus Ventures, Silicon Valley Bank and The University of Manchester’s Innovation Factory.
+The investment group is targeting 30 Greater Manchester private technology investors to begin, partnering alongside fellow Manchester resident Praetura Ventures, Northern Gritstone, Octopus Ventures, Silicon Valley Bank and The University of Manchester’s Innovation Factory.

 Praetura is no stranger to investing in Manchester life science startups as it recently launched its £20m fund to invest in the sector across Greater Manchester, Cheshire and Warrington.
 It also recently hit the £100m fund milestone.